Watch FIFA World Cup 2026™

 Several countries have said their citizen would be quarantined or hospitalised for observation.

-The French Foreign Ministry said its passengers would be hospitalised for 72 hours of monitoring, then would quarantine at home for 45 days.
+The French foreign ministry said its passengers would be hospitalised for 72 hours of monitoring, then would quarantine at home for 45 days.

-Earlier, WHO chief Tedros Adhanom Ghebreyesus reassured Canary Islands residents they should not be alarmed by the outbreak.
+Earlier, WHO chief Tedros Adhanom Ghebreyesus reassured Canary Islands residents that they should not be alarmed by the outbreak.

 A group of people, three men and two women, standing beside each other at a press conference at a port.